Chromaffin tumors; Paraganglionoma

 Other symptoms that can occur with this disease:

-Symptom attacks may occur at unpredictable intervals and usually last 15 to 20 minutes.
+Symptoms occur in discrete attacks at unpredictable intervals and usually last 15 to 20 minutes.
 The attacks may increase in frequency, length, and severity as the tumor grows.
+High blood pressure may occur only from time to time.

 Signs and tests